tankangliang/tp/docs/UserGuide.md

 3. Double-click the file to start the app

-4. Type any command in the command box and press Enter to execute it. e.g. typing [`help`](#Viewing-help-help) and pressing Enter will open the help window
+4. Type any command in the command box and press Enter to execute it. e.g. typing [`help`](#Viewing-help-help) and pressing `Enter` will show all available commands that you can take

-5. (Recommended) The [`help`](#Viewing-help-help) command will show a quick page of some commonly used commands to get you started in using TBM
+5. (Recommended) The [`help`](#Viewing-help-help) command will show a quick page of some commonly used commands to get you started quickly, if you are a new user of TBM

    * Type the **`help`** command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

-6. Refer to the [Features](#features) below for details of each command.
+6. Alternatively, you can refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------